IndigoDomotics/indigo-basic-applescript-control/README.md

 ### Indigo Control AppleScript

 As discussed on our blog, we are [deprecating Indigo's built-in support of AppleScript](http://www.indigodomo.com/blog/2017/09/09/future-applescript-and-indigo/) in favor of the much more robust python scripting architecture Indigo now has.
-We encourage users to convert their AppleScripts to python which possible, but also realize there are some cases where that is difficult or impossible.
+We encourage users to convert their AppleScripts to python when possible, but also realize there are some cases where that is difficult or impossible.
 An example would be a 3rd party app that allows for easy execution of AppleScript.

 There are a couple of different ways to use AppleScript to control Indigo (devices, variable values, etc.): RESTful Web API calls and direct Indigo python scripting engine calls.
-Using AppleScript to make RESTful Web API calls [as shown here](http://wiki.indigodomo.com/doku.php?id=indigo_s_restful_urls#applescript_the_restful_api), is a good solution but requires that Indigo's Web server be enabled and that the username and password be embedded in the AppleScript.
+Using AppleScript to make RESTful Web API calls [as shown here](http://wiki.indigodomo.com/doku.php?id=indigo_s_restful_urls#applescript_the_restful_api) is a good solution but requires that Indigo's Web server be enabled and that the username and password be embedded in the AppleScript.
 The IndigoControl.applescript solution discussed here avoids those requirements and works as long as the AppleScript is being executed on the same Mac as the Indigo Server.
+This technqiue can also be used to work around the macOS bug which causes the ("Application isn't running" errors discussed here)[http://forums.indigodomo.com/viewtopic.php?p=103428#p103428].

 ### Usage